reactjs/react.dev/beta/src/content/learn/removing-effect-dependencies.md

 - If the code in your Effect should run in response to a specific interaction, move that code to an event handler.
 - If different parts of your Effect should re-run for different reasons, split it into several Effects.
 - If you want to update some state based on the previous state, pass an updater function.
-- If you want to read the latest value without "reacting" it, extract an Event function from your Effect.
+- If you want to read the latest value without "reacting" it, extract an Effect Event from your Effect.
 - In JavaScript, objects and functions are considered different if they were created at different times.
 - Try to avoid object and function dependencies.
 Move them outside the component or inside the Effect.